aanastasiou/springboard/README.md

          1>1 add
      ```
-     This will compile to the addition snippet given at point #1
+     This will compile to the addition snippet given at point #1.
+   - Notice here, "0" and "1" are NOT numbers.

 3. Symbols can be defined locally (within a given file) or **imported**.
    - For example: